pborenstein/pborenstein.com.2019/src/articles/categories.md

 ---
 ```

-Keep in mind:

-- An article does not need to specify a category.
-- An article can belong to only one category.
-- Category names are Capitalized by convention.

 ### Using the category in a template

 In a template, refer to
-the category in the usual way:
+the category property in the usual way:

 ```html
 {%- raw -%}